toggledbits/node-red-contrib-ezlo/README.md

             }
         }

 The input of the *ezlo house mode* node accepts either a numeric house mode ID or string mode name as its payload, and will initiate a change with the hub to the given mode.
-If an object of the form `{ "action": "cancel" }` is given as the input payload, the node will attempt to cancel any pending house mode change.
+If the payload is an object of the form `{ "action": "cancel" }`, the node will attempt to cancel any pending house mode change.
 If there no payload (or an empty payload) presented on a message to the input, the node will respond by sending the current mode to the output (in the form configured).

 ### `ezlo hub` node